ndakalajulius/task-manager/README.md

 Database: PostgreSQL
 Authentication: JSON Web Token (JWT)
 ORM: No ORM is used; raw SQL queries are written using the pg package.
-Styling: Basic CSS or any preferred framework like Tailwind or Bootstrap.

 ```